 To encourage civic literacy and engagement, we provide teachers with programming, curricula, and exceptional field trip experiences at facilities all across the country.
 Our programs encourage young people to make a positive difference and improve the world they are inheriting.

 Pursuing Civic Literacy, on the blog of the Archivist of the United States

 Archivist of the United States David Ferriero makes the case for the need for quality civics education and highlights efforts by the National Archives to increase levels of civic literacy.

 DocsTeach.org provides students and teachers with access to thousands of primary sources covering a wide variety of civic and historical topics.
 Teachers can discover and create online activities that help illustrate abstract civic concepts through real-life examples from the holdings of the National Archives.
-With hands-on access to primary sources and analysis techniques, students will form a connection to historical evidence and deepen their understanding of the past and our nation’s founding principles.
-Special pages on the Constitution, the Election Collection, Rights in America, Amending America, and Congress make finding primary sources and activities for teaching civics easy.
+With hands-on access to primary sources and analysis techniques, students will form a connection to historical evidence, and deepen their understanding of the past and our nation’s founding principles.

 Our standards-based, interactive programs for elementary, middle, and high school students feature historical documents, photographs, maps, posters, and other primary sources.
 Topics include the nation's founding documents – the Declaration of Independence, Constitution, and Bill of Rights – citizenship, rights, checks and balances, and civic engagement.